hyphal-domenico/ewallace.github.io/team/_posts/2021-01-10-sophie-winterbourne.md

 alum: false
 ---

-Sophie Winterbourne is completing her undergraduate project with RiboViz in 2021.
+Sophie Winterbourne completed her undergraduate project with RiboViz in 2021.
+She is staying in the lab as a Research Assistant during summer 2021.